 A program compilation unit, such as an EXE, can contain one or more SC compilation units.
-Separate compilation units may be nested, in a hierarchical fashion, so a large program normally consists of a nested structure of separately compilable units.
+Separate compilation units may be nested, in a hierarchical fashion, so a large program may consist of a nested structure of separately compilable units.